Gary Berntsen: Campaign for US Senate

-On May 23, 2010, Berntsen officially announced his candidacy for the New York Senate Seat currently held by Chuck Schumer.
-Berntsen's political campaign believes his national stature, his current ability to effect public policy, and his experience as a clandestine CIA operative make him a strong candidate for elected office.
+On May 23, 2010, Berntsen officially announced his candidacy for the New York Senate Seat which was held by Chuck Schumer.
 On June 1, 2010, with considerable support from the New York Tea Party movement, Berntsen was named the Republican designee for US Senate against incumbent US Senator Chuck Schumer from New York and faced a Republican primary against Jay Townsend who received the Conservative party designation.
-After the GOP designation, personal endorsements from Republican leaders in New York began accumulating for the Berntsen campaign, including Representative Peter King.
+After the GOP designation, Berntsen was endorsed by representative Peter King.
 In addition to the Republican nomination, Carl Paladino declared Berntsen his nominee for Senate on his "Taxpayers Party" line.

-Jay Townsend defeated Berntsen in the September 14, 2010 primary, 55 percent to 45 percent.
+Jay Townsend defeated Berntsen in the September 14, 2010, primary, 55 percent to 45 percent.

+Personal life

+Berntsen is married to Rebecca.
+They have two children: daughter Alexis and son Thomas.
+During his CIA career, the family lived in a townhouse in Reston, Virginia.